dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 tumultuous times we are going through, they may not be so unique.
 Life can take many forms, but my hypothesis is that consciousness is the window we use to experience the world.

+#### The Cosmic Economy

+And if the Quantum Web is real, then it may be possible for our superintelligent AI born in the Singularity to merge with all or some alien superintelligences across the universe.
+This would have some interesting economic consequences in the universal knowledge economy.
+I'll talk about alien economics and cosmic ethics in a future article.

 ## What is Life?